NEW COHORT • STARTS JUNE 17

 Coming back to yourself

-What "self-care" actually looks like inside a real life with a real baby — and what to take with you when the 6 weeks end.
+What "self-care" actually looks like inside your real life — and what to take with you when the 6 weeks end.

 Who this is for